PXA Tumor Survivor Starts His Life Over After Learning He Was Misdiagnosed

 I was told I had glioblastoma, the most aggressive brain cancer.
 I don’t remember anything the doctor said before or after the words “brain cancer” or the way I reacted.
 But, apparently, I punched a hole in the wall.

-I immediately started six weeks of radiation, followed by 18 months of chemotherapy.
+I immediately started 6 weeks of radiation, followed by 18 months of chemotherapy.
 I then started a vaccine clinical trial at NIH in 2012.
-And for seven years, my brain cancer was monitored by NCI’s Neuro-Oncology Branch healthcare team.
+And for 7 years, my brain cancer was monitored by NCI Center for Cancer Research's Neuro-Oncology Branch health care team.